DTJF/libpruio/src/doc/_2_preparation.md

 ## LKM ## {#sSecLkmBuild}

-The loadable kernel module (LKM) for libpruio has three purposes
+The loadable kernel module (LKM) for \Proj has three purposes

 -# enable the PRUSS, if not running
 -# fix a kernel 4.x problem (PWMSS-Pwm output disabled)